wagenaartje/formation-assembly/README.md

 # EUR-FUCKING-KA
 The problem seems to be that we do not vary the number of formations enough.
 We should do more localized training therefore instead.

+Resulting plan
+- Train for far less steps, and evaluate fitness **improval** instead.
+- Do many evaluations per epoch.
+Every evaluation = one more formation changed

+We can also look how we can combine inputs. so that we can keep number of evaluations low and focus on long term behavior to beat the simple algorithm.

+Notes:
+- If no formation is given in inputs, they will all home to the same location so that relative distances become zero.